 This is the same Equifax credit bureau that QuickBooks has chosen to share with – Hello???

 It’s difficult to have confidence in online privacy.
 Does anyone else feel like we are the product and that our data is not under our control?

-Federal laws like HIPPA (Health Information and Patient Protection Act) seek to protect the use of personal medical and health data, but by and large, social media has enjoyed unfettered exploitation of personal data, and connections, relationships and whatever has been “shared” with friends has also been shared with a variety of companies and entities…
+Federal laws like HIPAA (Health Insurance Portability and Accountability Act) seek to protect the use of personal medical and health data, but by and large, social media has enjoyed unfettered exploitation of personal data, and connections, relationships and whatever has been “shared” with friends has also been shared with a variety of companies and entities…

 If you are ok with that, then maybe you can close the book on the topic of privacy.
 But companies must realize that payroll systems contain some of the most important data a company has – their employees’ personal data, i.e., name and address, pay data, social security data, insurance data, 401-k data, bank data, etc. Storing this personal data online adds a layer of risk and vulnerability to employees of which there are innumerable examples of exploitation.